 Creating a culture of African-centered support that is focused on parenting, infant feeding, mental health, family connections, health and nutrition to help empower our community.

-Angela Tatum Malloy, MAT, IBCLC, CHW, Doula is the CEO/Founder of Momma’s Village Fayetteville, a nonprofit community organization providing Doula care, lactation support, holistic maternal mental health support, culturally -focused birthing & parenting education, support & advocacy work for Black and brown families in and around Fayetteville, NC.
+Angela Tatum Malloy, MAT, IBCLC, CBD is the Founder/CEO of Momma’s Village Fayetteville, a 501c3 nonprofit community organization providing African-centered Doula care, lactation support, holistic maternal mental health support, culturally -focused birthing & parenting education, support & advocacy work for Black and brown families in and around Fayetteville, NC.